HOW AND WHERE TO BUY BIKES ONLINE

 START WITH FIT

-I’m a firm believer that you can waste a lot of time chasing down bikes you are excited about that aren’t right for you.
-Just because you like the lines or reputation of a bike or one of your buddies swears by it doesn’t mean it will work for your unique needs.
+I’m a big believer that you can waste a lot of time chasing down bikes you are excited about that aren’t right for you.
+Just because you like the look or reputation of a bike or one of your buddies swears by it doesn’t mean it will be the best choice for your body, the kind of riding and events you do, or your budget.

-Your body’s measurements and flexibility have to be well suited for the geometry of the bike you are looking to buy.
-This is even more the case now as the trend to integrated stems and bars has made it more difficult to do the kind of fit tuning you could in the past with a combination of spacers, stems, bars, and saddle position to make fit adjustments to make it fit you.
+Your body’s measurements and flexibility have to be well suited to the geometry of the bike you are looking to buy.
+This is even more the case now as the trend to integrated stems and bars on the better and newer cycling enthusiast level bikes has made it more difficult to do the kind of fit tuning you could in the past with a combination of different size spacers, stems, bar, and saddle positions to make adjustments to get the geometry right for you.
 If you can’t get the fit right, you won’t get the optimal power, handling, and comfort you can get from a bike that’s a great fit for you.

-Many of us get excited about that great looking, light, super responsive, fast bike with a lot of buzz that pro teams ride (guilty!).
-Some road cycling enthusiasts are a great fit for these race bikes that are usually stretched out with long top tubes and short head tubes.
-(Unfortunately, not me.)
+Many of us get excited about that great-looking, light, super responsive, fast bike with a lot of buzz because it got a great online write-up or YouTube review or pro teams (are paid to) ride it.
+Some road cycling enthusiasts are a great fit for these race bikes that are usually stiff and stretched out with long top tubes and short head tubes.

 Or, you may be somewhere in the middle, wanting comfort for longer rides and a racier feel for shorter training or group rides.
-You aren’t flexible enough to ride a full-on race bike anymore, but you want a better feel for the road, more responsiveness, and the ability to stretch out at times into a more aero position than the most comfortable endurance bikes allow.
+You aren’t flexible enough to ride some of the most aggressive race bike models anymore, but you want a better feel for the road, more responsiveness, and the ability to stretch out at times into a more aero position than the most comfortable endurance and gravel bikes allow.

 So it’s really important to know which bikes will fit both your riding objectives and your fit possibilities before you spend a lot of time chasing them down.
 You don’t need to ride a bunch of different bikes to figure this out.
 The fit numbers don’t lie.

-Of course, there’s a lot more about and beyond the bike’s geometry that separates them – weight, stiffness, compliance, materials, components, looks, and cost to name a few – and quite a range of other design aspects and features that determine how it handles and responds on the road.
+Of course, there’s a lot more beyond the bike’s geometry that separates them – weight, stiffness, compliance, materials, components, looks, and cost are probably the most important – and quite a range of other design aspects and features that determine how it handles and responds on the road.

-To do this, look up a bike’s stack to reach ratio in the list of geometry measurements and compare it to what stack and reach lengths best suit your body size and flexibility.
+To determine whether a bike is a good fit for your body, look up a bike’s stack and reach ratio in the list of geometry measurements (or in the charts I’ve compiled below) and compare it to what stack and reach lengths best suit your body size and flexibility (more on how to do that below).
 If you haven’t bought a bike recently, know that most good bike makers and fitters have moved to stack and reach numbers as the primary way to help you pick the right bike size.

-Generally speaking, bikes with a stack to reach or ‘StR’ ratio less than 1.45 are considered racing bikes while endurance bikes have a ratio greater than 1.50.
+Generally speaking, road and gravel bikes with a stack-to-reach or ‘StR’ ratio less than 1.45 for a medium, 54cm or 55cm size bike are considered racing bikes while endurance bikes have a ratio greater than 1.50.
 Those bikes that fall in between or within a few hundredths of those ratios are often claimed by both camps and marketed as “an endurance bike that you can also race on” or “a racing bike that you can comfortably ride all day.”

 How do you figure out your own stack to reach numbers?
 Frankly, the only accurate way I’m aware of is to get yourself measured by a trained bike fitter on a tool designed specifically for the purpose of measuring your ideal fit, like the one shown above.

 These ‘fit bikes’ are adjusted to get the right positions and angles of your arms, legs, torso, hips, etc., on a bike.
-A good fitting with one of the bikes and the cameras and software used by a trained bike fitter can cost you $200 or so but it will be crucial to help you choose among a shortlist of bikes that maximize your performance and comfort.
+A good fitting with one of the bikes and the cameras and software used by a trained bike fitter should cost you between US$200 and US$400 but will be crucial to help you choose among a shortlist of bikes that maximize your performance and comfort.

 There are two other, albeit much less precise approaches.

-First, if you’ve got a bike you ride now that you really like the fit of, measure or figure out its stack and reach from the published frame listing.
+First, if you’ve got a bike you ride now that you really like the fit of, measure the stack and reach or look it up on either the bike maker’s website or a frame comparison website.

-The irony was that the bike had been sold to me and set up several years before by the same shop that later did the fit and told me how badly sized it was.
-Needless to say, the next bike I bought had dimensions that required very little modification.
+The irony was that the bike had been sold to me and set up (but not properly fit) several years before by the same shop that later did the fit and told me how badly sized it was.
+Needless to say, the next bike I bought had dimensions that required very little modification to the stack and reach, was very comfortable and helped me produce better power and handling.

 Another, even rougher alternative is to use your height and inseam measurements.
 I find this problematic as it often leads you to choose bike size based on the top tube length, e.g. 56cm vs 58cm, rather than choosing between bikes of the same size with very different geometries.